ArtificialQualia/PyEveLiveDPS/README.md

 If you love the program enough that you feel compelled to donate, ISK donations are welcome to my eve character: **Demogorgon Asmodeous**

-## Packaging and Building Locally
+## Running from source
-To build locally, run the following commands with **Python 3.5**:
+To run PELD directly from the source code, run the following commands with **Python 3.5**:
 ```
 pip install -r requirements.txt
-pyinstaller setup.spec
+python ./PyEveLiveDPS/peld.py
 ```
-Executable will then be located in ./dist/peld/

-Alternatively, if you want to run the python code without building, simply run:
-`python ./PyEveLiveDPS/peld.py`
+If you want to build an .exe yourself, see BUILDING.md